R9295/blocktest-converter/README.md

 - [Supported forks](#supported-forks)

 # About
-It is extremely difficult to generate good blocktests when fuzzing as all the hash and root computations in the header's block require execution of the all the transactions.
-Then comes the precise consturction of the test to make sure it adheres to the block test format.
+It is extremely difficult to generate valid blocktests when fuzzing as all the hash and root computations in the block's header require actual processing of the block.
+One bad hash or calculation and the block will be rejected before immediately, preventing us from testing anything meaningful.
+Adding to the difficulty, comes the precise consturction of the test fixture.
+No surprises, clients have subtle differences in how they parse the test format.
+This results in false positives or a waste of fuzzer time and compute.

-This library aims to solve both problems and to the best of my knowledge, is the only library based, documented implementation.
+This library aims to solve both problems and to the best of my knowledge, is the only library-based, spec-compliant and documented implementation.

-Essentially, it converts a fuzzer-friendly input structure into Ethereum's [Block Test](https://ethereum-tests.readthedocs.io/en/v6.0.0-beta.1/test_types/blockchain_tests.html) format -- the standard format consumed by geth, besu, Nethermind, reth and other EL clients.

 Block tests allow testing of the entire block processing pipeline, from validation, execution to state commitment.
-It is a powerful primitive for testing the adherence of EL clients to a specification.
+It is a powerful primitive for testing the compliance of EL clients.

-Fuzzing with this library has already found three novel bugs.
+Fuzzing with this library has already found three novel bugs (Osaka).
 - [Besu #1](https://github.com/hyperledger/besu/issues/9840)
 - [Besu #2](https://github.com/hyperledger/besu/issues/9868)
 - Potential security impact, currently being triaged..

-It additionally found two known bugs in Reth and one known potential edge case in Nethermind.
+It additionally found two known bugs in Reth (create collision with empty accounts, max nonce overflow) and one known pedge case in Nethermind  which is currently untriggerable (if a deposit contract touches an empty account, state roots will differ).
 These were not submitted but are mentioned since it shows that the converter is able to reach known issues via a fuzzer.

 To see how it works, look at the [Pipeline](#pipeline) section.